This post may contain affiliate links. Please read our disclosure policy.

 This how to velvet chicken guide is a one-stop resource for restaurant-quality stir-fries.
 Ever wonder why chicken in Chinese food is so tender and flavorful?
 Read on to learn how to tenderize chicken for stir fry, the best chicken stir fry marinade, and more!

 Once you learn how to make chicken soft like restaurants, try my top recipes using silky Chinese chicken.
-For more stir-fry tips, read my beef stir fry marinade guide, and look out for how to velvet shrimp for stir fry, coming soon!
+For more stir-fry tips, read my Beef stir fry marinade and How to velvet pork, and look out for how to velvet shrimp for stir fry, coming soon!

 Image shows chicken breast thinly sliced and seasoned with baking soda to tenderize the meat before stir frying